 After you have successfully completed this application, you will move onto the next stage of the application process, the Mercer telephone interview.

-You will generally be asked three competency questions during this 30 minute phone interview.
-For full information on how to answer these questions as well as tips on your presentation method click here.
+You will generally be asked three competency questions during this 30-minute phone interview.
+Our PrepPack provides you the full information on how to answer these questions as well as tips on your presentation method.

 If you have succeeded in impressing the interviewer during the Mercer telephone interview you will be invited to a Mercer assessment centre.
 This is a long day and you will face a series of tests and other activities which will all be assessed along the way.
 On the other hand, if you impress here you will almost guarantee yourself the job.
 The tasks that you will go through are: